-$$FM(t) = \int \left| \operatorname{diet}(t, x, z) - x \right| \frac{C(t, x, z)}{\int C(t, x, z) dx dz} dx dz \quad \text{where} \quad \operatorname{diet}(t, x, z) = \int y \frac{\phi(t, x, y, z) u(t, x, y, z)}{\int \phi u(t, x, y, z) dy} dy \quad (17)$$
+$$FM(t) = \int \int \left| \operatorname{diet}(t, x, z) - x \right| \frac{C(t, x, z)}{\int \int C(t, x, z) dx dz} dx dz$$ where $\operatorname{diet}(t, x, z) = \int y \frac{\phi(t, x, y, z) u(t, x, y, z)}{\int \phi u(t, x, y, z) dy} dy$ (17)

-The evolution of PF also decreases the niche overlap between consumers by about 30% when the mean foraging trait is close to 1 (Figure 3d), and increases the functional match between the niche trait of consumers and the mean niche trait of their resources (Figure SI.9).
+The evolution of PF also decreases the niche overlap between consumers by about 90% as soon as the mean foraging trait exceeds 0.230% when the mean foraging trait is close to 1 (Figure 3d), and increases the functional match between the niche trait of consumers and the mean niche trait of their resources (Figure SI.9).
 PF also decreased niche overlap between pollinators in the model of Valdovinos et al. (2013) and in the empirical studies of Fontaine et al. (2006) and Brosi and Briggs (2013).
 At the intraspecific level, niche overlap between individuals of the same species decreased in function of their abundance (Svanbäck and Bolnick, 2007; Tur et al., 2014).
 Short-term experimental time scales suggest this pattern was caused by plastic behavior (Svanbäck and Bolnick, 2007), although in the long-term this pattern may also be due to genetic diversification.
 Since abundance favors intraspecific competition, this is consistent with our findings that competition between consumers promotes the evolution of PF.
 The decrease of niche overlap between consumers corresponds to niche partitioning, which may favor their coexistence (Behmer and Joern, 2008; Turcotte and Levine, 2016).